gradle/gradle/design-docs/dependency-substitution.md

 This section is to keep track of assumptions and things we haven't figured out yet.

+## Story: Option to re-resolve Configuration when modified after resolution

+- Detect and track _all_ changes made to a Configuration after resolution
+- After resolution, the configuration should be in a 'closed' state.
+    - Warning emitted on any subsequent mutation
+    - Changes made after this point will be ignored
+- Provide an internal mechanism, set configuration to a 'mutable' state.
+    - No warnings on subsequent mutation.
+    - When resolved configuration is next required, the configuration is re-resolved, and state set to 'closed'

+### Test coverage

+- Warning emitted and change ignored when Configuration mutated after resolution:
+   - Dependency added/replaced/removed
+   - Set of parent configurations changes
+   - ResolutionStrategy modified
+   - Set of exclude rules changes
+   - Calls to `ResolvableDependencies.beforeResolve` and `afterResolve`
+   - Any mutation to parent configuration (even if that configuration has not been explicitly resolved)
+- When a previously-resolved Configuration is set to a 'mutable' state and not mutated:
+   - Use of `FileCollection` API uses previous resolution result
+   - New and existing `ResolvedConfiguration` instances use previous resolution result
+   - New and existing `ResolvableDependencies` instances use previous resolution result
+- When a previously-resolved Configuration is set to a 'mutable' state and is mutated:
+   - Use of `FileCollection` API forces re-resolve and uses new resolution result
+   - Use of new and existing `ResolvedConfiguration` instances forces re-resolve and uses new resolution result
+   - Use of new and existing `ResolvableDependencies` instances forces re-resolve and uses new resolution result

+### Open issues

+- Permit a user to set a configuration back to 'mutable' state, to avoid warnings and permit re-resolve?

 ## Task graph includes correct tasks for replaced project dependencies

 Update the algorithm for building the `TaskExecutionGraph` such that if a project dependency is substituted for an